 #8 Include reflections

-We go to meet the sunrise because it is beautiful, right?
+We go to meet the sunrise and sunset because they are beautiful, right?
 And we always have an option to double its beauty – by utilizing the reflections.
 There are two types of reflections: in still water, in the busy water.
 The first one just copies the whatever is outside; the second one forms so-called light trails (Moon trail, Sun trail, city lights trail, etc.).

 To get the clear reflections, you need to find some puddle, rock pool or a pond on a still morning.
 Sometimes you can smooth out insignificant ripples with the long exposure.
 The other way to get the reflections is to venture to the beach during the low tide and photograph the slowly receding water with a lot of reflections.